redBorder/cookbook-rb-nmsp/README.md

 # cookbook-rb-mobility

-Cookbook to install and configure redborder rb-mobility
+Cookbook to install and configure redborder rb-nmsp
 ### Platforms

 - Centos 7